eldronzhou/SDPRX_paper/README.md

 ## Workflow
 **<a name="sim-geno"></a>1.
 Obtaining Genotype data**

-You can download the effect sizes, genotype, phenotype, and summary statistics used in this simulation from ~~[this link](https://drive.google.com/drive/folders/1MjLUdIxfneM3-Oh-5LX-AG9MzQ3PkrHL?usp=sharing)~~.
-Update: 11/30/2024.
-The link to the google drive will no longer work due to the expiration of my google drive storage.
-If you are interested in obtaining the data, please send me an email at zhou1633(at)purdue.edu.
+You can download the effect sizes, genotype, phenotype, and summary statistics used in this simulation from [this link](https://app.box.com/s/geyk1g6mhckoquancbtwl6c0c91xzrzw).

 **<a name="sim-analysis"></a>2.
 Running the analysis**